self-hosted · for solo developers

 • code stays on your disk · tailnet-only

-• every turn in a fresh gVisor sandbox
+• every session in a fresh gVisor sandbox

 • real Linux desktop in the cockpit